 .png)

 A Michelin Bib Gourmand holder for 2024 and 2025, Atxa occupies a restored 1864 house on a pedestrianised street in Tarifa's old quarter.
-The kitchen draws on Martín Berasategui training to deliver contemporary cooking grounded in local Andalusian produce, with a northern Spanish accent and a €€ price point that sits well below its peer set on merit.
+The kitchen draws on Martín Berasategui training to deliver contemporary cooking grounded in local Andalusian produce, with a northern Spanish accent and a €€ price point that sits well below its comparable set on merit.

 A Restored House at the Southern Edge of the Continent